Everyone who comes to visit our school is impressed with the calm, light and spacious environment which has been created.

 Because of the solution Sunesis provides, with a whole new school building, it was decided that the future of Oasis Academy Shirley Park would be best met with the school being situated across two sites.

 The existing Long Lane site would remain but there would be a new site located in very close proximity, across the main road from the original building.
-As a totally new Sunesis Dewey was created on the new site this enabled the school to expand to four forms of entry across two locations.
+As a totally new Sunesis Dewey modular school was created on the new site this enabled the school to expand to four forms of entry across two locations.